 Housing affordability is central to achieving better health, higher educational attainment, and longer lifetime earnings.
-It makes sense that leaders from health care, education, civil rights and many other sectors are ready to join in the advocacy to advance solutions to make homes affordable to the lowest income people.
+It makes sense that leaders from health care, education, civil rights and many other sectors are ready to join in the advocacy to advance solutions to make homes affordable to low-income people.

-Despite its importance, affordable homes for the lowest-income people is not yet a top priority at the national level.
+Despite its importance, affordable homes for low-income people is not yet a top priority at the national level.

 A broad coalition of stakeholders is necessary to generate widespread support.
 Through Opportunity Starts at Home, we will expand the stakeholders, the network and the coalition that make up the movement for affordable homes.

 The research is clear that housing is inextricably linked to nearly every measure of having a quality life – education, health care, civil rights, economic mobility, poverty reduction, economic productivity and growth, social unity, homeless prevention, veterans care, and more.
 The complexities of modern-day social challenges require us to look beyond our respective organizational and issue silos and acknowledge our interdependencies.
 We cannot simply pick-and-choose separate issues and then stay in our respective lanes.
 These issues are too complicated and difficult for one sector to solve alone.